Course Title

 - Participants will assess their own management style using the DISC assessment and identify ways to leverage their strengths.

-- Participants will create a personalized plan to guide their future management and team development efforts.
+- Participants will have the tools to create a personalized plan to guide their future management and team development efforts.

 General Information